5TH ANNUAL

 Panel Discussion: Scaling AI Securely and Successfully

 Cybersecurity leaders are ranking AI Security Platforms (AISP) as a top priority in 2026, as a key defender against AI-native security risks.
 With the accelerated adoption of various AI applications and models throughout the enterprise, there is a growing exposure of new categories of AI risks that traditional cybersecurity practices may not be able to solve.
+Enterprises in Singapore will need to shift towards a proactive mindset and implement AI security architectures that combines, governance, risk management and protection capabilities.

 • Recognising the impact of poor AI governance and risk management